-Knowing what to eat should be a simple and pleasurable experience, but for many folks food choices can create panic.
+Knowing what to eat should be a simple and pleasurable experience, but for many folks, food choices can create quite a panic.

 The food science experts in the 1970’s told us to fear fat, so everyone switched to fat-free foods and butter substitutes like margarine and vegetable oil.

-For thousands of years grains have been healthfully eaten by much of the world’s populations.
+For thousands of years, grains have been healthfully eaten by much of the world’s population.

 Many of us are still eating grains today, but unfortunately, we’re mostly eating highly refined, simple carbohydrates like cakes, pastries, cookies, processed cereals, and other crappy grain products.

 The difference between the whole grains our ancestors ate and the refined grains we eat today is vast; many of the refined grains have lost most of their vital elements during the milling process and are nutritionally deficient.

 That is why most bread and cereal products are “fortified” with vitamins and minerals.